ucb-datalab/ucb-datalab.github.io/syllabus.md

 ## Computing Resources

 {: .note }
+Some of the labs are computationally intensive.
 Each student will be given access to [Datahub](https://astro.datahub.berkeley.edu) and the [Savio HPC cluster](/sp26/resources/savio) to execute their code.

 We are committed to ensuring that every student in our department is able to engage in our courses without incurring undue financial burdens.